mmuratarat/mmuratarat.github.io/_pages/faq.md

 27. What is a normal distribution?
 28. Why is the normal distribution a default choice for a prior over a set of real numbers?
 29. [What is the central limit theorem?](#what-is-the-central-limit-theorem)
+30. What is the sampling distribution of sample proportion, p-hat?
 30. What are exponential and Laplace distribution?
 31. What are Dirac distribution and Empirical distribution?
 32. What is mixture of distributions?